 Here are the tips for storing your pumpkin bread:

-- After 3 days, if you still have some left, place your moist pumpkin bread recipe in the refrigerator to extend its life.
-We find it lasts up to 7 days this way.
+3. If you still have some after 3 days, place your moist pumpkin bread recipe in the refrigerator to extend its life.
+This way, it can last up to 7 days.

 Can I Freeze Pumpkin Bread?